What are VAT rates?

 - the supply of electricity

-- the supply of gas used for domestic or industrial heating or lighting, whether in gaseous or liquid form (but not including vehicle gas, liquefied petroleum gas for use as a propellant, gas for welding or cutting metal and gas sold as lighter fuel).
+- the supply of gas used for domestic or industrial heating or lighting, whether in gaseous or liquid form.
+This excludes:

 Next: Zero rate of VAT